 - Apply it on the face and under eye area using a cotton ball or finger.

 - Follow up with a moisturizer or serum.

 Eye Wrinkle Remedy with Avocado

-Avocadoes are rich in vitamins and minerals that is good for the skin.
-This mixture will rejuvenate the skin around the eyes and help prevent Crows feet, dark circles, and wrinkling.
+Avocados are rich in vitamins and minerals that are good for the skin.
+This mixture will rejuvenate the skin around the eyes and help prevent Crow's feet, dark circles, and wrinkling.